mikeqfu/pyhelpers/docs/source/quick-start.rst

     >>> print(dat_rel_path)
     pyhelpers_quick_start\data.dat

 When only one filename (with a file extension) is provided and ``mkdir=True``, the function will only create the folder (if it does not exist) for the file, rather than taking the filename as a folder name.
-See the example below:

 .. _pickle-file-path:

+See the following example:

 .. code-block:: python